ml5js/ml5-website-v01/docs/api-ImageClassifier.md

   `numberOfClasses` -  The number of results to return.

-  `callback` - A function to run once the model has made the prediction.
+  `callback` - Optional.
+A function to run once the model has made the prediction.
+If no callback is provided, it will return a promise that will be resolved once the model has made a prediction.

 ## Source